peace-Van/crystal-clustering/README.md

  print(cc.score)
 ```

 > The induction is not mentioned in the blog post.
 This clustering algorithm is not designed for that, but there's a simple way to do it.
-Like kNN, just assign the new data the cluster of its nearest neighbor in the training dataset.
+Following the idea of MST and single linkage, just assign the new data the cluster of its nearest neighbor in the training dataset.